ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 for a duration of BBR.min_rtt.
 Scaling up the BDP by BBR.cwnd_gain bounds in-flight data to a small multiple of the BDP, to handle common network and receiver behavior, such as delayed, stretched, or aggregated ACKs {{A15}}.
-QuantizationBudget() is used to add a "quanta" term that allows enough quanta in flight on the sending and receiving hosts to reach high throughput even in environments using offload mechanisms.
+QuantizationBudget() is used to add a "quanta" term that allows enough in flight on the sending and receiving hosts to reach high throughput even in environments using offload mechanisms.
 It ensures the inflight limit accommodates the offload budget and the minimum cwnd for pipelining.